 Spring, Autumn, Summer

-The species range in size from 60 cm to 12 metres (2 ft to 40 ft) in height, depending on species.
+These plants range in size from 60 cm to 12 metres (2 ft to 40 ft) in height, depending on species.

-Hydrangea grows best in moist, but well drained soil.
+Hydrangea grows best in moist, but well-drained soil.